 Do you think your company is immune to gender bias, discrimination, and harassment claims?
 Think again.
-There are simple ways to you can your company from the common issues that lead to costly harassment or gender bias claims in the workplace lawsuits and also avoid bias claim.
+There are simple ways your company can take from common issues that lead to costly harassment in the workplace lawsuits and also avoid bias claim.

 What are bias and discrimination claims?

 When an employee feels as though another employee is treating them in a biased way, they can submit a bias claim.
 When an employee, who a claim is against, is being discriminatory towards the person who made the claim, the person can submit a retaliation claim against the other employee.

 Speaking of gender bias in the workplace, recent high profile cases show examples of how NOT to handle internal conflict.
 The two sides typically both feel they are doing the right thing and, to prove it, they are willing to take on an expensive lawsuit and a PR nightmare.
 If only the businesses had stronger, more developed workplace skills from the start, they could have avoided prolonged and costly litigation fights.